Documenting

 Recognized by TravelGuides - Asheville:

-The Best Elopement Photographers in Asheville, North Carolina
+The Best Elopement Photographers in Asheville, NC.

 Man smiling, wearing glasses, brown jacket, and beanie, against a dark background.